Orthodontic Services – Arlington Heights, IL

 Woman with healthy smile after visiting the dentist

 Did you know that about a quarter of current orthodontic patients are adults?
 While it does generally take longer to move the teeth in a jawbone that is already fully grown, many adults are still perfectly viable candidates for braces.
-Invisalign and ceramic braces are highly recommended for older patients who want to be able to maintain a more professional-looking smile during their treatment.
+Clear Aligners and ceramic braces are highly recommended for older patients who want to be able to maintain a more professional-looking smile during their treatment.
 Remember, even if you already wore braces earlier in life, you could still benefit from orthodontic treatment if your teeth have moved since then.

 Metal Braces